ReconInfoSec/ansible-graylog-modules/README.md

 ### Modules

-There are currently 3 modules with the following actions:
+The following modules are available with the corresponding actions:

 * graylog_users
   * create